ipfs/helia/README.md

 [![codecov](https://img.shields.io/codecov/c/github/ipfs/helia.svg?style=flat-square)](https://codecov.io/gh/ipfs/helia)
 [![CI](https://img.shields.io/github/actions/workflow/status/ipfs/helia/main.yml?branch=main\&style=flat-square)](https://github.com/ipfs/helia/actions/workflows/main.yml?query=branch%3Amain)

+[Helia](https://github.com/ipfs/helia) is a lean, modular, and modern TypeScript implementation of IPFS for the prolific JS and browser environments.

+See the [Manifesto](https://github.com/ipfs/helia/wiki/Manifesto), the [FAQ](https://github.com/ipfs/helia/wiki/FAQ), and the [State of IPFS in JS blog post from October 2022](https://blog.ipfs.tech/state-of-ipfs-in-js/) for more info.

 ## 🌟 Usage

 A quick overview of how to get different types of data in and out of your Helia